 Since all of her blogging friends scattered all over the world can’t come together in person to celebrate Joan, we are virtually hugging each other and honoring her memory the only way we know how, the way Joan would if the situation were different – by posting and sharing and Tweeting and Pinning and Instagramming (and of course eating) #ChocolateForJoan.
 We are also encouraging everyone to visit her site, Chocolate, Chocolate and More.
 She was a no fuss, no muss kinda gal who loved all things sweet and decadent.
 So if you are ever looking for a dessert recipe, her site is a treasure trove of wonders.
 I’m sharing a few of my favorites below, and know that, as per her wishes, her family and friends are coming together to keep her site alive.
 So every time you click over to her site, you are helping it continue to earn money to support her three children whom she loved to pieces, yes, even more than chocolate.

-And I have to share one of mine because I was tripping over a mouthful of words to describe it and out of nowhere she said, “Salted Ripple Chip”, and that was it.
-Salted Ripple Chip No-Churn Ice Cream.
 Joan was passionate about discovering and sharing delicious desserts from around the web, but she especially loved discovering new talent, mentoring them, and sharing their creations.
 So I am also doing that today.
 OK, so maybe these aren’t all newbies to the blogging world, but they are new to me.
-Here are the chocolatiest creations from some of my newest discoveries that I’ve found through Whimsy Wednesday last week.
+Here are the chocolatiest creations from some of my newest discoveries.
 I hope that I can give back even just a fraction of what she gave me.

 Peanut Butter Brownie Truffles from Sincerely Jean